dpays/esteem8app.github.io/docs/contributing-kit/README.md

 Esteem8 project will greatly appreciates your contributions.

-When contributing code, please follow the same comment and coding style as the rest of the project.

-Contributions can be rewarded using the steem network by publishing your contributions in the Esteem8 features tag once it has been accepted.
+**Contributions can be rewarded** using the steem network by publishing your contributions in form of a publication in the steem network.

 * [Ressources](https://github.com/esteem8app/esteem8app.github.io/blob/master/docs/contributing-kit/Ressources.md)
 * [Guidlines](https://github.com/esteem8app/esteem8app.github.io/blob/master/docs/contributing-kit/Guidlines.md)